 Ground Turkey (or Leftover Turkey) and Pinto Bean White Chili with Lime

-Ground Turkey (or Leftover Turkey) and Pinto Bean White Chili with Lime will be delicious with ground turkey, but use leftover turkey if you have some!
-This delicious chili is gluten-free, low-glycemic, and South Beach Diet Phase One.
+Ground Turkey and Pinto Bean White Chili with Lime will be delicious with ground turkey, but use leftover turkey if you have some!
+This delicious chili is gluten-free and low-glycemic.
 Check out Chili Recipes for more tummy-warming chili ideas!

 Thanksgiving is only two days away, yikes!
 If you’re still looking for Thanksgiving recipes, I’ve shared 25+ Low-Carb and Gluten-Free Holiday Side Dishes, Appetizers, and Salads as well as my Top Ten Favorite Thanksgiving Recipes (and honorable mentions).
 I hope you have the menu narrowed down and are busy with holiday food prep.

 I know you’re not looking for leftover turkey recipes just yet, but in a little while I have holiday guests arriving and I wanted to share the updated photos for this Ground Turkey (or Leftover Turkey) and Pinto Bean White Chili with Lime before I get too busy with Thanksgiving activities.I’ve made this tasty chili with leftover turkey, ground turkey (like you see in the photos), and even leftover chicken, and all the versions were delicious.
 Whether or not you need it for a Thanksgiving leftovers idea, this is a great chili recipe to add to your collection, but please, please, please don’t skip the lime juice.
 That’s the secret ingredient that makes this chili over-the-top good.